 Recruitment, retention and productivity are grounded in how strongly employees find meaning from their employment.
 We found a 27 percentage-point difference in retention and a 37-point gap in revenue growth between companies that provide that meaning and those that do not.
 Unsurprisingly, companies with experienced staff who feel a bond with their employer perform more strongly.
 Yet only 28% of companies are delivering that meaning, and retail on average underperforms other industries.
 While retail employees do recommend the products they sell, they are not inspired by what their organization stands for and do not believe their friends or family would be impressed by their job.
 They feel unsupported in their career growth and constrained by the lack of flexibility in the way that they work.
 Just as importantly, they do not understand how their role influences the company’s mission or feel that they have the tools or support to deliver it.

-With greater turnover comes a less experienced workforce that has resulted in higher workers’ compensation claims, in contrast to country wide declines of 5% to 10% per year.2 The labor market also remains tight, resulting in shallow labor pools that, in part, have resulted in pay compression.
+With greater turnover comes a less experienced workforce that has resulted in higher workers’ compensation claims, in contrast to country wide declines of 5% to 10% per year.2 The labour market also remains tight, resulting in shallow labour pools that, in part, have resulted in pay compression.
 But increasing the total wage bill to buy employees’ loyalty is not the answer.
 Why?
-There just is not financial headroom as retail faces a range of challenges beyond labor — from supply chain disruption to investing in digital transformation and rising environmental, social and governance expectations.
+There just is not financial headroom as retail faces a range of challenges beyond labour — from supply chain disruption to investing in digital transformation and rising environmental, social and governance expectations.

 If we look to the travel and hospitality category, employees rate their compensation on par with retail.
 However, they perceive much greater meaning from their work, which means the value ratio of their employment is consistent with other industries, enabling travel businesses to better compete for talent.
 This is the opportunity in retail: Build stronger meaning in the employee value proposition with prospects and employees.